bnb-chain/binance-dex-service/competition.md

     Fast, safe, efficient, and easy to use
-    Standalone service process with easy interfaces to communicate Should handle all transaction types Binance Chain/DEX support now, and easy to expand for new transactions Should support integration with the majority of programming languages Good design on key management to prevent any leak, support multiple address-key pairs Bonus point: authentication and authorization consideration, such as IP whitelist, etc.
+    Standalone service process with easy interfaces to communicate Should handle all transaction types BNB Beacon Chain/DEX support now, and easy to expand for new transactions Should support integration with the majority of programming languages Good design on key management to prevent any leak, support multiple address-key pairs Bonus point: authentication and authorization consideration, such as IP whitelist, etc.